Our Prayer Box at St Denis in Morton

 Wednesday 6.45 for 7.00pm a short, traditional ‘end of day’ prayer/reflection time called ‘compline’.
 Short, quiet, no sermon.

 Every week, same time during the C-19 closure.

 Sunday 10 for 10.30.
 Virtual Holy Communion.
 30 minute act of worship with virtual communion, homily… Attendance recently over 50…

-Our Prime Minister issued a statement on 23rd March at 20.30, stating that all non essential shops, gyms, play areas and places of worship will close effective of today.
+Our Prime Minister issued a statement on 23rd March at 20.30, stating that all non essential shops, gyms, play areas and places of worship will be closed until further notice.

-There are many support groups in the villages, which help people to get food and medical supplies and perscriptions, leaflets are being dropped into houses in the villages.
+There are many support groups in the villages, which help people to get food and medical supplies and prescriptions, leaflets are being dropped into houses in the villages.

 Seven Parishes, one Benefice